 Beginning early, the buildup of thick, sticky mucus in the lungs results in a cycle of infection, inflammation, and more mucus buildup.
 Pulmonary exacerbations are often a key part of this cycle.
 This is especially serious because a pulmonary exacerbation means more than just a hospital stay or an extra round of antibiotics.
 It may cause permanent lung damage that advances disease progression.

 Chronic inflammation and infection often lead to an extensive and progressive condition called bronchiectasis, which eventually affects virtually all people with CF. Bronchiectasis is a permanent reshaping of the airways that causes them to become loose and scarred.
 It can make it harder to clear mucus from the lungs and for the airways to move air in and out as a person breathes.
-As it worsens, the lungs becomes more damaged, leading to a loss of lung function.
+As it worsens, the lungs become more damaged, leading to a loss of lung function.

 A change in lung function is not always felt

 Part of what makes this decline so serious is that some people don’t always feel the change.
 So someone may lose a lot of lung function before they begin to feel like something is wrong.

 Disease progression is universal

 CF is different for everyone.
 But all cases of CF progress over time.
 Taking a proactive approach to managing CF is the first step toward managing disease.

 Over time, scarring may result in other conditions

 As someone with CF grows up, the same mucus issues that caused digestive problems in childhood may have caused scarring in different digestive organs.
 This scarring can result in the development of other conditions.